andreikop/enki-ng/README.md

 ```

 It is also possible to build Enki with Qutepart checked out as source tree.

-This variant usually is used for development
+This variant usually is used for development:

 ```
     cmake .. -DCMAKE_SRC_DIR=../../qutepart-cpp/